LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 Forms collect data input by the user.
 As we learned in the previous chapter, communication on the web occurs via a series of HTTP requests and responses.
-A **form submission** is an HTTP request is sent to the server containing the values in a form.
+A **form submission** is an HTTP request sent to the server containing the values in a form.

 Trigger Form Submission